Sri Krishna: I am the author of Vedanta, from Me comes Knowledge, Bhagavad Gita 15.15

 Telugu recognition Pedro Nonell translation Bhagavad Gita

-We work with two different versions of the Bhagavad Gita, one that is more accessible and has a Karma Yoga focus, and another that is deeper and has an eminently Jnana (path of knowledge) focus.
+We focus on two different editions of the Bhagavad Gita, one that is more accessible and has a Karma Yoga focus, and another that is deeper and has an eminently Jnana (path of knowledge) focus.
 I have translated both versions into Spanish.
 These versions are:

-Advanced training and Master: include two versions of the Bhagavad Gita in Spanish (Pedro Nonell) Yoga Philosophy
+Advanced training and Master: include two versions of the Bhagavad Gita in Spanish (Pedro Nonell) Philosophy of Yoga

 1- Bhagavad Gita according to Gandhi, with comments by Mahadev Desai and Swami Sivananda.